Defending The Monument

 DEFENDING THE MONUMENT

-Access Pictures of the Monument and Inscriptions here. (http://morallaw NULL.org/monument-and-inscriptions/)
+Pictures of the Monument and Inscriptions (http://morallaw NULL.org/Monument NULL.htm)

 - Was the Ten Commandments monument sneaked into the State Judicial Building in the middle of the night?
 No. Clark Memorial of Birmingham, the company that sculpted and delivered the monument, was scheduled to arrive at the Alabama Judicial Building at 6:00 p.m. on July 31, 2001.
 The reason for the after-hours delivery was to not disrupt the daily business of the state courts, to minimize traffic into the building, and safety concerns.
 The monument company had truck problems and loading problems and the monument was not delivered until 9:00 p.m.
 Judge Moore reported this to the news media at the unveiling on August 1, 2001; however, the media did not accurately report what occurred.
 The news media were also in denial of the true issue of which they were informed on the morning the monument was unveiled—that being the recognition of the sovereignty of God over the affairs of this State.